 Applying To Remove Conditions On A Green Card

-Ideally I would have liked to be writing this once I know it’s all been accepted and correct…but that would mean writing this in almost 2 years!
+Ideally I would have liked to be writing this once I know it’s all been accepted and correct…but that would mean waiting almost 2 years!
 It’s currently been 16 MONTHS since I first sent off the pack and the conditions still haven’t been removed.